 Ms. Provenzano was co-founder and conductor of the Bangor Symphony Youth Orchestras, which is one of her proudest accomplishments.
 During this time, she was able to study with the Bangor Symphony conductor, Lucas Richman.

-Ms. Provenzano recently moved back to Michigan and lives in Alma where she is an instructor at Alma College and is the artistic director/conductor for the Midland Community Orchestra.
+Ms. Provenzano recently moved back to Michigan and lives in Midland where she has a private clarinet studio.
+She is the Artistic Director/Conductor for the Midland Community Orchestra, and the Conductor of the Classic Legacy Band of Saginaw.